CloudLabs-MOC/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 ## Task 1: Manage authentication keys

+In this task, you will learn how to manage authentication keys to securely access and interact with Azure services, ensuring proper authorization and access control.

 When you created your Azure AI services resource, two authentication keys were generated.
 You can manage these in the Azure portal or by using the Azure command line interface (CLI).

 1. In Visual Studio Code, right-click the **02-cognitive-security (1)** folder and right click on it then select **Open an integrated terminal (2)**.